Dan4dan4/Dan4dan4/README.md

 ## Hi there 👋
 Im Danish, a Software Engineer with a strong foundation in JavaScript and Python, trained from App Academy.
 I’m passionate about building scalable and efficient applications, and I'm experienced with using frameworks like React/Redux for the frontend and Flask/SQLAlchemy for the backend.
 My goal is to deliver high-performance, user-friendly solutions, and I’m always eager to expand my knowledge and grow as a developer.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
--
+My other skills:
+  HTML, CSS, PostgresSQL, AWS s3, Express, npm, SQL, Git, Node

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...